What computer should I buy?

 - Do you require special hardware specs, eg: USB, 6 pin firewire, firewire 800, Thunderbolt?

-Most hardware companies have dedicated support sections or forums, filled with users documenting any problems they've encountered, and a quick google/browse should reveal any note-worthy issues.
+Most hardware companies have dedicated support sections or forums, filled with users documenting any problems they've encountered, and a quick search on Google should reveal any noteworthy issues.

 Smaller laptops can come with limited hardware specs, so a little research can save any headaches down the line, avoiding wasting precious music time spent on troubleshooting.